 The College of Graduate Studies will allow graduate students to repeat only one graduate course for which they have received a grade of “B-” or less.
 Although all courses and grades will appear on the student’s transcript, credit for the course will be awarded only once unless otherwise stated in the university catalog.
 The higher grade will be used to calculate the GPA.
 Only courses taken at Bridgewater State University and repeated at Bridgewater will be eligible for use under this policy.
 The Course Repeat Request form can be found at the College of Graduate Studies intranet site.

 A graduate program may require enrollment in a research course XXXX 502 or PSYC 504 for Psychology.
-These courses ordinarily culminate in a theses.
-The number of credits awarded for the research may vary, and students may repeat the course until a maximum of nine credits in a MA program and six credits in a MAT, MEd, MPA, MS or CAGS program is earned toward the minimum credit requirements for the degree or certificate.
-Consent of department and formal application required.
+These courses ordinarily culminate in a thesis.
+Consent of department and a formal application is required.

 Statute of Limitations - Program and Courses

-All graduate program requirements, including the comprehensive examination, must be completed within six years of the date of the student’s first course taken at BSU.
+All graduate program requirements, including all exit requirements, must be completed within six years of the date of the student’s first course in the program.